convissor/new_york_state_of_health_spreadsheet/README.md

 # The Horror.
 The Inspiration.

-Feel free to skip this section and go right to data, below.
+Feel free to skip this section and go right to data sections that follow.

 But if you're into schadenfreude and/or learning from others' mistakes, read on...